 Ankle

 A commonly occurring injury during running is a sprained or twisted ankle.
 In most cases, the injury occurs following a landing on the outside of the foot, whereby the sole of the foot twists too far inwards.
 On the outside of the foot, capsula, ligaments and nerve fibre can be damaged due to overstretching.
 On the inside, cartilage can be damaged by excessive compression.
-Depending on the seriousness of the injury, the tissue on the outside is either stretched or torn.
-This damage causes bleeding in the ankle.
-As a result, the ankle swells, (after a short time) bruises and becomes painful.

 The damaged tissue heals naturally just like a wound on the skin.
 However, muscle and nerve fibre does not automatically regain its original function.
 Muscle and nerve fibre must be trained.
 This is possible with simple balance exercises.
 In addition, the ankle must be protected to prevent the risk of recurrence.
 A Push Sports Ankle Brace is an excellent solution.